Nose Bumps and Humps from the Tip to the Bridge

 The nasal hump appears on the bridge of the nose, in a fashion curving outward, like a small hill.
 Such a nasal feature is often genetically influenced.
 Therefore, family traits that are commonly inherited and passed from parents to children can be the source of a large nasal hump - without ever experiencing any nose injuries.

 No matter the source of a misshapen nose, the solution can be the same.
-An injured or inherited nose can make a big impact upon an individual's facial aesthetics.
+An injured or inherited nose can make a big impact on an individual's facial aesthetics.
 The desired changes can be performed by a board-certified rhinoplasty surgeon who has extensive experience with creating the nasal results desired.
 It is also crucial to utilize a physician who has experience in performing ethnic rhinoplasty surgeries.
-However, a quality surgeon will assure the patient to focus on their individual wishes combined with the physician's knowledge to gain the best results.
+However, a quality surgeon will assure the patient to focus on their wishes combined with the physician's knowledge to gain the best results.

 Individualized Nose Aesthetics